 How Many People Died in Hurricane Milton?

-There is no Hurricane Milton on record, but the addition of Milton to this yearโs list is a reminder of the 74 people who lost their lives in 2018 to Hurricane Michael.
+At least 10 people were reported lost to Milton as it crossed Florida, but the addition of Milton to this year’s list is also a reminder of the 74 people who lost their lives in 2018 to Hurricane Michael.

 What Was the Path of Hurricane Milton?